 Somewhere along the way, you’ve lost what it means to enjoy life or go after what you really want.
 Real life, commitments, workplace demands – you have let yourself get lost amongst all these things and you’ve forgotten what it is to have fun while working.

 When you do, every Monday morning becomes that elusive bright start to a new week and new opportunities.
-And instead of heart rate spikes, stress hormone rushes, and possible heart attack, you will have a smile on your face, more time to spend with family, and a career you love!
+And instead of heart rate spikes, stress hormone rushes, and the risk of a heart attack, you will have a smile on your face, more time to spend with family, and a career you love!